 - Someone to settle disputes.

-- Someone to make the final decision if necessary.
+- To make the final decision if necessary.

-- Someone to stand in front if a predator is endangering the others.
+- And to stand in front if a predator is endangering the others.

-Men, we should be that type of leaders in our homes.
+Men, we should Step into Leadership of our homes.

 If we want our families to survive and thrive we must take the lead in the spiritual journeys our families are traveling.
 I believe God intended us to be the Alpha males in our households.
 The one that leads and protects.